Polymer/tools/packages/wct-mocha/README.md

 If you prefer not to use WCT's command line tool, you can also run WCT tests directly in a browser via a web server of your choosing.

-Make sure that WCT's `browser.js` is accessible by your web server, and have your tests load `browser.js`.
+Make sure that the `wct-mocha/wct-mocha.js` script is accessible by your web server, and have your tests load it after loading `mocha/mocha.js`.

 #### Nested Suites